 Knox Reads! is a community-reading event celebrating the work of one chosen author each fall.
-In 2012, Nicole Krauss, will visit Gambier on November 10th to give the keynote address at the Kenyon Review Literary Festival.
+T.C.
+Boyle, recipient of the 2019 Kenyon Review Award for Literary Achievement, will visit Gambier on November 8th, 2019 to give the keynote address at the Kenyon Review Literary Festival.

 Knox Reads!
 Schedule of Events

 We’re kicking off this year’s Knox Reads! with three book giveaways on October 5th.
 The giveaways will continue while supplies last so stop by early to pick up your free copy of T.C.
 Boyle’s The Relive Box at:

 - The Farmers’ Market on the Mount Vernon Public Square, beginning at 9:00 a.m.

 - Paragraphs Bookstore, beginning at 12:00 p.m.

 - Kenyon College Bookstore, beginning at 12:00 p.m.

 Limited copies will also be available at the Public Library of Mount Vernon and Knox County

 Join the literary conversation throughout the month of October: